mwarger/expo-nextjs-dripsy-moti-setup/README.md

 Along the way I also tried updating a couple dependencies, like NextJS (there was no rhyme or reason to this, just trying things).

 ![googling stuff](https://i.imgflip.com/5ml6c5.jpg 'Google stuff')

+## Navigation

+Again, more googling after trying `expo-next-react-navigation` and having it blow up with an error saying:

+`TypeError: undefined is not an object (evaluating 'this._callListeners.bind')`

+I found this comment, but it's old and ended up breaking things: https://github.com/react-navigation/react-navigation/issues/5854#issuecomment-493775447
+This comment was also not helpful: https://github.com/react-navigation/react-navigation/issues/5825#issuecomment-496560834

+However, two comments above that one (https://github.com/react-navigation/react-navigation/issues/5825#issuecomment-484776170) was someone who added a FIXED comment, and this lined up with with this stack overflow issue and another comment: https://stackoverflow.com/a/58532316/1613200

+Indeed, adding `@babel/plugin-transform-flow-strip-types` appears to solve the issue.
+This seems crazy to me, since I would assume the build output of something like this wouldn't have flow types as part of it... but again, thanks google and pure luck.